Welcome to the WisDOT Inter-Tribal Task Force

 Students Take Stand for Safe Driving

-“Leave your phone alone until you get home” is the message of a new public service announcement hitting the airwaves throughout Wisconsin.
+“Leave your phone alone until you get home” is the message of the 2019 public service announcement that was shown throughout Wisconsin.
 It was scripted, filmed and produced by middle school students from Indian Community School as part of the Wisconsin Department of Transportation Inter-Tribal Task Force One Day Media Camp.

 The message takes on additional importance for young people amid the “100 deadliest days” between Memorial Day and Labor Day when crashes involving teenage drivers increase.
 Over the past five years, statewide records indicate that teenage drivers are behind the wheel for roughly 13 distracted driving crashes every day statewide during the months of June, July and August.